I’m currently seeing a young University client, who came to his first therapy session with me presenting with one goal:

 ‘I guess I wish I was like my friend Dave.’

 Now that’s a good start.
 My client, using something called ‘modelling on others’, started to see that the goal ‘happiness’ is not a correct goal to work with.
 It’s usually impossible to imagine we’d ever achieve that or even what that would mean.
 We needed to break it down into what it really meant for my client, and those would be solid goals to work with.

-Often, when we wish to be ‘happy’, we look at other people and wish we had their money, their homes, their other half, their well-behaved children.
+Often, when we wish to be ‘happy’, we look at other people and wish we had their money, their homes, their other halves, their well-behaved children.
 They make it seem so easy- like happiness truly is an achievable goal.

-So we started to look at what it was that he admired about his friend.
-My client listed things like, ‘popularity, effortless good grades at school, beautiful girlfriend’.
+We started to look at what it was that he admired about his friend.
+My client listed things like ‘popularity, effortless good grades at school, beautiful girlfriend’.

 We then took a look at his own life.
-How did he see these traits fitting into his own life?
+How did he see those traits fitting into his own life?

 We finally had good goals to work with emerging.
 My client started to see a hope that his goals were achievable, rather than having this one seemingly impossible goal- ‘happiness’.

 We were able to come up with long-term goals to start with; then we’ve broken these down into a number of manageable, short-term goals that were easy to observe and put into practice.

 So take a look at your own life.
 Is your goal also ‘happiness’?
 Do you feel it’s an achievable goal?

 Don’t worry if you do- it’s very common.
 It’s time to break it down into what it really means to you.
 Set as short-term goals as possible, as these are the easiest to work with.
 Decide how you’ll measure results.

 Also, imagine yourself being ‘happy’.
-Let’s say you’d want to achieve your ‘happiness’ goals that were, of course, broken down specific goals to work with, within 6 months’ time.
+Let’s say you’d want to achieve your ‘happiness’ goals that were, of course, broken down into specific goals to work with, within 6 months’ time.